Catalan matroid decompositions of certain positroids: Standardizing lattice paths to Dyck paths

 then $\st(I)$ is

 where we have indicated maximal segments below the $x$-axis and their replacements in $\st(I)$ with bold red. \end{ex}

 \begin{proof}[Proof of Lemma~\ref{lem:saw-identity}] Suppose $D \in \D_n$ is a Dyck path with saws of lengths $2\ell_1, \ldots, 2\ell_k$.
 The set $\st^{-1}(D)$ then has size $C_{\ell_1+1} \cdots C_{\ell_k+1}$.
-Indeed, the members of $\st^{-1}(D)$ are obtained from $D$ by replacing each saw of length $2\ell_i$ with any lattice path of the same length which starts and ends on the $x$-axis and stays below $y = 1$.
-Prepending a down-step and appending an up-step shows that such lattice paths are in bijection with Dyck paths of length $2\ell_i + 2$.
+Indeed, the members of $\st^{-1}(D)$ are obtained from $D$ by replacing each saw of length $2\ell_i$ with an arbitrary lattice path of the same length which starts and ends on the $x$-axis and stays below $y = 1$.
+Prepending a downstep and appending an upstep shows that such lattice paths are in bijection with Dyck paths of length $2\ell_i + 2$.
 Thus Lemma~\ref{lem:saw-identity} reflects the partition of ${[2n] \choose n}$ into the fibers of the standardization map. \end{proof}

-To prove \eqref{eq:123-avoiding-identity}, then, we need a bijection from $123$-avoiding permutations to Dyck paths which turns anti-fixed points into peaks of height $1$.
-It turns out that Krattenthaler has defined a bijection which does the trick \cite{krattenthaler-123-avoiding-dyck-path-bijection}.
+Given Lemma~\ref{lem:saw-identity}, the identity \eqref{eq:123-avoiding-identity} would follow from a bijection from $123$-avoiding permutations to Dyck paths which turns anti-fixed points into peaks of height $1$.
+In fact, Krattenthaler has defined such a bijection \cite{krattenthaler-123-avoiding-dyck-path-bijection}.
 For the moment, view Dyck paths as proceeding from the southwest corner of the square $[n] \times [n]$ to the northeast, and remaining above the southwest-northeast diagonal.
 There is a partial order on Dyck paths where $D_1 \leq D_2$ if $D_1$ lies between $D_2$ and the diagonal of the square.
-Draw the graph of a $123$-avoiding $w$ in $[n] \times [n]$, i.e. the set of cells $\{(i, w(i)) : i \in [1,n]\}$.
-Then the Dyck path $K(w)$ corresponding to $w$ is the reverse of the minimal Dyck path which is northwest of the graph of $w$.
+If $w \in S_n$ is $123$-avoiding, define $K(w)$ to be the reverse of the minimal Dyck path which is northwest of the \emph{graph} of $w$, i.e. the set of points $\{(i, w(i)) : i \in [n]\} \subseteq [n] \times [n]$.

 \begin{ex} Say $w = 6475312$.
 The graph of $w$ is represented using $\times$'s, while $K(w)$ is the path in bold:

 \end{ex}